 Place the pans in the oven and roast for 20 minutes.
 Flip and cook for an additional 5-10 minutes, or until the slices appear crisp.

-To assemble the nachos, transfer the sweet potato rounds to a medium cast iron skillet, or some other oven safe dish.
+To assemble the nachos, transfer the sweet potato rounds to a medium cast iron skillet.
 Scatter the beans and cheese over the top and place back into the oven for about 5 minutes, or until the cheese has melted.

 Carefully remove from oven, garnish with remaining toppings and enjoy right away.